virtualslidetools/vmslideconv/README.txt

 make
 sudo make install

-# When you build opencv manually, it places it's library files in
+# For Redhat/CentOS 8, when you build opencv manually, it places it's
-# /usr/local/lib64.
-You will need /usr/local/lib64 in your LD Path if it
+# library files in /usr/local/lib64, and you will need /usr/local/lib64
-# isn't already there.
-You can add this by dropped adding a file in
+# in your LD Path if it isn't already there.
+You can add this by adding
-# /etc/ld.so.conf called usrlocallib64.conf:
+# a file in /etc/ld.so.conf called usrlocallib64.conf:
 sudo sh -c 'echo "/usr/local/lib64" > /etc/ld.so.conf.d/usrlocallib64.conf'

-# Run ldconfig:
+# Redhat/CentOS 8 you will need to run ldconfig:
 sudo ldconfig

 # Now go back to your vmslideconv directory: